 NEFC sells over 120,000 copies of its books and other publications each year.
 The Morning Meeting Book, The First Six Weeks of School, Teaching Children to Care, and Yardsticks have each sold over 150,000 total copies.

 Caltha Crowe’s second book, Sammy and His Behavior Problems: Stories and Strategies from a Teacher’s Year, is published in April.
 The audiobook version came out in May.

 NEFC publishes the Morning Meeting Professional Development Kit and the Teacher Language Professional Development Kit, and the Morning Meeting Professional Development Kit wins the AEP’s Distinguished Achievement and Golden Lamp awards.
-These reusable multimedia kits contain everything a school needs to run high-quality school-based study groups focused on a single Responsive Classroom practice.

 Dr. Sara Rimm-Kaufman and colleagues at the University of Virginia’s Curry School of Education, Center for the Advanced Study of Teaching and Learning, begin work in 24 schools for the Responsive Classroom Efficacy Study (RCES).
 This multi-year, $2.9 million study will look at Responsive Classroom practices, with a special emphasis on math teaching and learning.
 It is funded by the U.S. Department of Education.

 The number of people taking NEFC- and Origins-sponsored workshops has climbed to 6,000 per year in 50 locations.
 In addition, NEFC and Origins together provide over 400 days of on-site consulting per year to schools and districts nationwide.